Bentley Sys., Inc.

 losing a top-three customer could reduce revenue by 5–15% based on the existing risk model.

-specialized talent gets expensive
+Specialized talent gets expensive

 Engineering software is not easy to staff.
 If compensation rises faster than revenue, those healthy 32% operating margins stop looking so comfortable.